-Lending his expertise to shed some light on the process, longtime location manager Rick Surad joined Film Independent Members on Tuesday, May 1 to discuss his work for indies such as Behaving Badly and as key assistant location manager for films such as The Purge: Anarchy and TV shows including Sons of Anarchy and Ballers.
+Lending his expertise to shed some light on the process, longtime location manager Rick Surad joined Film Independent Members to discuss his work for indies such as Behaving Badly and as key assistant location manager for films such as The Purge: Anarchy and TV shows including Sons of Anarchy and Ballers.
 Film Independent Associate Director of Film Education Paul Cowling moderated.

 Generally speaking, being a location manager means finding the right locations to compliment an authentic story.
 But it’s not always so simple.
 Continue reading for more of Surad’s advice for location scouting… and location managers.

 “We handle everything, from the creative side of finding good locations,” said Surad, who collaborates with production designers, producers and directors to find the locations best suited to the film.
 “But we also manage the logistical side.”

 Have you ever seen a film production get shut down?
 It’s not pretty.
 And making sure that doesn’t happen is part of the location manager’s job description.
 It’s a balance between the creative and logistical, Surad said.

 By the first day of shooting, he noted, all permits and contracts should be finalized.
 “It’s all about having those conversations.
 Nobody likes to wake up at six in the morning and find a film company out front and [the neighbors] didn’t know anything about it.”
 Adding, “We handle security, dumpsters, tables and tents for catering”—anything, really, involving support.

 “[Having] a locked script is always nice, and a decent sense of when [the film] is going to shoot,” said Surad.
 “And just having conversations, like ‘Do we need to find a place where we can have a base camp for two weeks?’” he said.
 “Or is it a super small crew and we can be bouncing around and just park at houses?”